RationAI/xopat/modules/annotations/convert/README.md

 Or possibly add the record manually to ``OSDAnnotations.ConvertorCONVERTERS`` map.

 ### Native Format
-The format includes the most verbose, detailed export option.
+This format is used when rendering annotations, and any other format is sooner or later converted to this format.
+It includes the most detailed export data.
 The output is a JSON object with three major keys: ``metadata``, `objects` and `presets`.
 Metadata includes a timestamp and a version.

+#### IDs
+There are three ID types:
+ - ``id``: unused property, left for integration with other logics: gives the annotation identity of the external (often storage) system
+ - ``incrementID``: unique ID per annotation memory object, even if object is perceived by user the same after e.g. modification, it has different increment ID
+ - ``instanceID``: consistent ID of annotation as perceived by a user

 ### Native Format: objects
 The objects build on fabricJS objects, extending them with multiple properties.
 You can use any fabricJS properties,